markschaake/sprest/examples/sprest-reactivemongo-example/README.md

 * Connect to MongoDB in a reactive way (using ReactiveMongo behind the scenes)
 * Generate REST CRUD routes off of DAOs
+* Use of sprest.util.enum.Enum for To Do priorities
 * Integrate Coffeescript and Less CSS compilers
 * AngularJS based frontend